Chase Briscoe: 2018–2020

-2021
+2021: Rookie season

-On October 20, 2020, Stewart-Haas Racing announced that Briscoe would be promoted to the Cup Series in 2021, replacing Clint Bowyer in the No. 14 Ford Mustang.
-HighPoint.com, which sponsored Briscoe's Xfinity car, followed him to the Cup team.
+On October 20, 2020, Stewart–Haas Racing announced that Briscoe would be promoted to the Cup Series in 2021, replacing Clint Bowyer in the No. 14 Ford Mustang.
+HighPoint.com, which sponsored Briscoe's Xfinity car, followed him to the Cup team, as well as Ford Performance Racing School.
 He recorded his first top ten at Circuit of the Americas as he finished sixth.

 In March, Briscoe returned to the Truck Series to compete in the inaugural Bristol dirt race, where he drove the No. 04 for Roper Racing.
 He would return to the team for the races at Kansas and Knoxville.
-In May, Briscoe returned to the Xfinity Series and drove the No. 99 for B. J. McLeod Motorsports in a collaboration with Stewart-Haas Racing at Charlotte.
+In May, Briscoe returned to the Xfinity Series and drove the No. 99 for B. J. McLeod Motorsports in a collaboration with Stewart–Haas Racing at Charlotte.
 In June, Briscoe returned to the West Series (now the ARCA Menards Series West) for the first time since 2013 when he drove in the race at Sonoma Raceway in preparation for his first Cup Series start at the track the next day.
-Briscoe's entry was for the same team (Stewart-Haas Racing) with the same car number (the No. 14) and crew chief (Johnny Klausmeier) as in the Cup Series.
+Briscoe's entry was for the same team (Stewart–Haas Racing) with the same car number (the No. 14) and crew chief (Johnny Klausmeier) as in the Cup Series.
 The car that Briscoe drove was a leftover Ford from Chad Bryant's closed team, and as part of the agreement to use the car, Bryant was the listed owner.
 He went on to lead every single lap in that race en route to the win.
 Briscoe then entered the main ARCA Series race at Watkins Glen.
 According to a pre-race TV interview with Briscoe, his No. 14 ARCA car was brought to Sonoma and Watkins Glen on the Cup Series No. 14 team's hauler instead of a Cup Series backup car.
 Briscoe would lead nine laps in the Watkins Glen race before exiting the race from the lead with a suspension issue and finishing 23rd.

 Briscoe had a breakout race in the inaugural Verizon 200 at the Brickyard, leading most of the early stage and running in the top five.
-After the final restart, Briscoe was forced off the track by Denny Hamlin in turn one but rejoined, earning a penalty.
+After the final restart, Briscoe was forced off the track by Denny Hamlin in turn one but rejoined side by side with Hamlin, earning a penalty due to failing to stop completely once out of track limits.
 Briscoe spun Hamlin out later that same lap, leading to controversy as Briscoe possibly did not know he was penalized.
 Briscoe finished 26th after being parked by NASCAR.
 He finished 23rd in the final standings and won Rookie of the Year honors.